 The result will be generic.
 With a formula, you guide the AI precisely:

-You are an expert in professional communication.
-I need to follow up with a client who hasn't responded to my quote for 10 days.
-Write a polite but firm follow-up email, maximum 150 words, with a catchy subject line and a clear call to action.
+You are a professional communication expert.
+I need to follow up with a client who hasn't responded to my quote in 10 days.
+Write a polite but firm follow-up email, 150 words maximum, with a catchy subject line and a clear call-to-action.

 The difference?
 The formula forces you to provide the elements that matter: context, role, format, constraints.
 Result: relevant responses on the first try.

-Let's now explore the 7 formulas you can use daily.
+Let's explore the 7 formulas you can use every day.
 If you want to apply them directly, try our prompt builder.

 RACE is one of the simplest and most versatile formulas.
 It breaks down into 4 elements: